-Fix External NTFS Hard Drive Read-only on Mac – 6 Tips
+Fix External NTFS Hard Drive Read-Only on Mac (Sonoma) – 6 Tips

 If you connect an external hard drive to your Mac but find it is read-only, the disk may be formatted in the NTFS file system (a Microsoft Windows-formatted file system).
 Mac is not fully compatible with NTFS.
 It only lets you read the disk but not copy or write files to the NTFS drive.